top of page

 Going Forward

-Season 4 was a clear dip in the writing of this show as the writers attempted to bridge the gap between where they left off and the ending they were rapidly approaching.
+Season 4 overall felt like a poor attempt to bridge the gap between where the writers left off and the ending they were rapidly approaching.
 The final season won't be out until 2026, and even though they'll be working on Gen V in the middle, I hope they can pick up the pieces of this terrible penultimate chapter and stick the landing on the most talked about show of this decade.